 Cluj is a city renowned for its Bavarian atmosphere and unique cafes.
 You can visit the Mirror Street, where the architecture of the buildings is identical on both sides of the street.

-The Union Square is the largest and most important squares in Cluj-Napoca, and it is also one of the largest in Romania.
-The square is home to some of the city's most significant landmarks, such as the old town hall, the statue of King of Hungary Matthias Corvinus, the National Museum of Art, and the Josika Palace.
+Union Square is the largest and the central square in Cluj-Napoca.
+The square is home to some of the city's most significant landmarks, such as the old Town Hall, the statue of King of Hungary Matthias Corvinus (Matei Corvin), the National Museum of Art, and the Josika Palace.

 But if you want to explore the city and get an in-depth historical tour, we highly recommend booking a city tour of Cluj.
 A professional guide can help you make the most out of your day, and you will discover the amazing stories behind some of the hottest attractions in Cluj, such as the Matthias Corvinus House, St. Michael's Church, and the Museum Square.